sdasda7777/ScheduleBlock/README.md

 - Hard locked hours string (optional)
     - If not present, hard lock (redirect of already open page) is not applied to pages matching pattern.
     - Same format as Soft locked hours string.
+- Timeouts string (optional)
+	- If not present, timeout logic is not applied to to pages matching the pattern.
-- Timeouts is a string in format similar to the two strings above.
+	- The format is similar to the two strings above.
 At its core is pair of time durations separated by a '/', such as '1:00/2:00:00'.
 First value indicates allowed time, second one indicates forbidden time per allowed time.
 After this pair, separated by '@', you can specify time intervals (separated with ';') when the rule applies, such as '1:00/2:00:00@12:00-14:00;16:00-18:00'.
 You can specify multiple such patterns per day separated by ',', and optionally separate different days with '|'.
 - Action
     - JavaScript code that will be executed URL of the redirect destination.
 However you don't need to know any JavaScript, as common actions such as closing the tab and redirecting to different website are prepared to be selected in the edit menu.
 	- When redirecting, the destination address should include the protocol (most likely http:// or https://), otherwise undesired behaviour will likely occur.